“What happens if I don’t pay off my debt?”

 |1.Student loan debt||$1.4 trillion||You could end up in court if the lender or a collection agency sues you.||> Refinance or consolidate your private student loan.

 > Change your federal repayment plan or take out a direct consolidation loan to pay off the debt.
-You can be eligible for deferment or forbearance as well.
+You are eligible for deferment or forbearance as well.